RajendraMarkad/MERN/FrontEnd_Interview_Notes/HTML.md

-Certainly!
-Let's go through each topic with scenario-based examples to help you prepare for your front-end interview.
+# HTML with scenario-based examples

 ### a.
 Semantic HTML5 Elements